 Humans have fished the oceans for thousands of years, but with the rise of commercial fishing methods, pollution, runoff, and habitat destruction, marine animal populations are no longer able to replenish themselves fast enough.

-This video is going to look into the vital question: is our ocean running out of fish? [tweet this] And if so, what is the implication for life on this planet?
+This article and video are going to look into the vital question: is our ocean running out of fish?
+And, if so, what is the implication for life on this planet? tweet this

 However, a more recent study published in 2016 challenges these statistics, finding gross underreporting of catches as well as issues with the FAO’s data entry methods leading to underrepresentation.
 The study’s creators, Daniel Pauly and Dirk Zeller, “suggest that catch actually peaked at 130 million tonnes,” rather than the FAO’s 86.4 million, “and has been declining much more strongly since.”
 Their reconstruction of total catches showed a decline of over three times that of the reported data as presented by the FAO.